DavidBecker10/ZombieWithClasses/README.md

 # ZombieWithClasses
-Jogo desenvolvido para a disciplina de Técnicas de Programação da UTFPR, feito com C++ OO (Orientado à Objetos) utilizando SFML.
+A game developed for the discipline of Programming Techniques at UTFPR, made with C++ OO (Object Oriented) using SFML.